-These are actually a neckband style Bluetooth earphones, which will sit around your neck while ear buds inside your ears.
-Neckband part of the earphone is made up of silicon, housing controls & battery on each end.
+These are neckband style Bluetooth earphones, which will sit around your neck while earbuds inside your ears.
+The neckband part of the earphone is made up of silicon, housing controls & a battery on each end.
 I expect it to have some sort of metal wire to give it a hold on the neck but it’s entirely silicon, which however makes it lightweight but might slip out during a heavy workout or running.
-Other than the silicon, the ear buds & both the ends of the neckband are made up of a casing of genuine certified wood & metal.
-Attached to each other with a thin braided cable which does make these headphones look premium.
+Other than the silicon, the earbuds & both the ends of the neckband are made up of a casing of genuine certified wood & metal.
+Attached with a thin braided cable which does make these headphones look premium.

 Other than that, they use BT 4.2 which allows them to connect to 2 different devices at the same time & will work flawlessly up to 10 meters.
-However, I do miss the absence of Audio codecs like APTx or APTx HD, which helps in reducing the audio latency which is the most common issue with regular Bluetooth earphones. if that would have included, these earphones would have been a steal at their current pricing.
+However, I do miss the absence of Audio codecs like APTx or APTx HD, which helps in reducing the audio latency which is the most common issue with regular Bluetooth earphones.
+If that would have included, Smile Jamaica Wireless earphones would have been a steal at their current pricing.

 At the regular pricing, which is INR 2,499, they might not feel like a fair deal but if you are looking for clarity over bass on a Bluetooth earphone, then these are worth a shot.
 Otherwise, I would recommend you getting these when they on offer on Flipkart at INR 999.

-If you still have any question about the earphones, then use the comment box down below to shoot your query.
+If you still have any questions about the earphones, then use the comment box down below to shoot your query.